 Latest Technology Posts

 I’m sitting in another airport.
 They blur together after a while.
 Glass and steel and advertisements.
 Windswept arcologies of a future that never was.
 Nashville, Chicago, Atlanta.
-I’m currently somewhere over East Coast on my way to Boston.
-Sitting outside a gate, a...
+I’m currently somewhere over the East Coast on my way to Boston.
+Sitting outside a gate,...